 Step 1: Spray Faux Pumpkins White

 Use large sweeping motions to cover pumpkins with white gloss spray paint.
-Let spray paint fully dry.
+Let the spray paint fully dry.

 Step 2: Fill Water Container and Gather Spray Paints